Skip to main content

 75 mentions Positive Neutral Negative

-The optimization of the game has received mixed reviews, with many players reporting significant performance issues, including crashes, stuttering, and low frame rates, particularly in areas with complex graphics.
-While some users noted improvements over the alpha version, others expressed disappointment with the current state, citing a lack of optimization for lower-end systems and the need for further updates.
-Overall, while the game runs smoothly on some high-end PCs, many players feel it still requires substantial work to address its optimization shortcomings.
+The optimization of the game has received mixed reviews, with many players reporting significant performance issues, including crashes, stuttering, and low frame rates in certain areas.
+While some users noted improvements in the beta version compared to the alpha, others expressed frustration over the game's lack of optimization, particularly for lower-end systems.
+Overall, while there are instances of smooth performance, the consensus is that the game still requires substantial optimization and bug fixes to enhance the overall experience.

 • “Performance-wise, it is quite polished.”